Here’s how to remind someone to pay you—and be sure you actually get paid. Use these 7 tips to ask to be paid politely and get paid on time.

 When your client’s payment is due, you want to make it as easy as possible for them to pay.
 Always give your clients the benefit of the doubt.
 Everyone has a lot going on, so a late payment could just mean they’re confused about how to pay.

-Provide a seamless online payment experience by offering multiple payment options, linked directly from your online invoice.
-With a payment processor that includes invoice templates, you can offer credit and debit card payments as well as ACH payment processing.
+Offer multiple payment options linked directly from your online invoice to provide a seamless online payment experience.
+With a payment processor that includes invoice templates, you can offer credit card and debit card payments as well as ACH payment processing.

 If your clients have to track down their checkbooks or pay via cash, you’re more likely to deal with an outstanding invoice.